 Davis met with the students in late January during the classroom component of the course to talk about marine mammals and sound, ocean noise, and what they would be doing at sea.
 Four of the students have specific projects related to the sound studies as part of their coursework.
 One of those students participated in the Partnership Education Program in Woods Hole in 2016, and is interested in marine mammal conservation and the impacts of ocean noise.

-“This is a great hands-on learning opportunity, and I am looking forward to working with college-age students,” said Davis, who has worked in classrooms with students of all ages, most recently with the NEFSC’s educational outreach program on protected species aimed at grades K-5 and as a teaching assistant in UMass Boston’s Marine Invertebrates lab with undergraduate students.
+“This is a great hands-on learning opportunity, and I am looking forward to working with college-age students,” said Davis, who has worked in classrooms with students of all ages.
+Most recently she worked with the NEFSC’s educational outreach program on protected species aimed at grades K-5 and as a teaching assistant in UMass Boston’s Marine Invertebrates lab with undergraduate students.

 “Getting out into the field to collect data and observe first hand is always very rewarding,“ she said.
 “We have so much more to learn about marine mammals and their environment, and it is important to pass along an awareness of the world around us.”